TheJostler/btphone/README.md

 By Josjuar Lister 2021-2022

-An open source, cross platform application for getting UK phone numbers from the BT phone book.
+Btphone is open source and written in python.
+It's an OISNT tool for bruteforcing UK phone numbers from the BT phone book.

 If you would like to contribute to our project, please contact me by email at josj@wjaag.com